Winter Weather Tips

 Bundle up and expect delays

 Road conditions affect all traffic, so buses may experience significant delays.
 Chained buses can’t travel more than 25 mph.
-They won’t be on schedule, they should still arrive at regular intervals.
+They won’t be on schedule, but we aim to keep them moving and doing it safely.

 MAX Light Rail, WES Commuter Rail and Portland Streetcar will operate normally unless there is a problem with the tracks, switches or the overhead wires.
 To be safe, always dress warmly, plan extra time and make sure you’re visible when it’s dark out.